30 Eid Gift Ideas For Kids That Aren’t Toys

 15. A Pet

 You can offer your children vouchers as gifts for things like no chores for a specified time, outing privileges, decision privileges, even menu privileges!
 The fact that they get to earn major decisions is very appealing to children and is a gift that most parents would not think to consider, yet kids would adore it.
+You can design it online and print it out so it looks professional!

 We all know this one is very popular amongst older children.
 They feel independent and accountable for their own decisions when able to choose what they want.
 You can place the money in a nice card or envelope and write something loving and memorable for them to remember and keep.